sftriallawyers Logo

 Overall, all drivers should know that leaving the scene of an accident is a crime that could lead to fines or even jail time, depending on how bad the accident was.
 This is true even if the driver did not mean to leave the scene.
 Therefore, while it may seem easier in some cases to flee rather than face possible consequences, it is a rarely advisable course of action due to the high likelihood of stern repercussions.

-What to Do if You Witness a Hit and Run
+What to Do if You Witness a Hit-and-Run

 Witnessing a hit-and-run accident can be a frightening experience, and knowing what to do in the event that you find yourself in this situation is an essential tool.
 There are two sides to the debate as to how to handle such a situation, so it’s important to consider both before taking any action.
 The first opinion is for the witness to leave the scene of the accident and report it to law enforcement as soon as possible.
 By doing this, the witness is protecting themselves from any harm that could happen if they tried to talk to the driver or help out physically at the scene of the accident.
 After this has been done, they can then provide details to the police about their observations of the crash and its perpetrators.